WULR: History

 In 1995, the Sigmon family sold WBZK-FM to the owners of WBT in nearby Charlotte, North Carolina after owning the station for 26 years.
 The family kept the AM, which played oldies and beach music.

 WBZK began 24-hour broadcasts in 1995.

 In July 2000, Carolina Metro Radio LLC (Edward A. Baker, managing member/33.33% owner) reached an agreement to purchase WBZK from York Clover Broadcasting Co.
 (C. Curtis Sigmon, president) for a reported sale price of $500,000.
 At the time of the sale, WBZK was broadcasting a beach music format.

 At one time, WBZK broadcast Spanish Christian programming.

 Osiris Collazos hosted the "Amanecer en America" ("Wake Up America") morning show on "La Maxima".

 980 AM Inc acquired WBZK in September 2008.
-According to the documention of the sale, 980 AM Inc was owned by Michael B. and Dara Glinter.
+According to the documentation of the sale, 980 AM Inc was owned by Michael B. and Dara Glinter.
 WBZK was exchanged for station WPYR in Louisiana with no money changing hands, according to the agreement filed with the FCC.
 At the same time, the station's call sign was changed to WULR.

 Before its switch to Christian talk, WBZK's programming consisted largely of contemporary Christian music.
 The music was programmed on an automated basis rather than having live-on air personalities.
 WBZK had relatively few interruptions between songs for commercials or other non-musical items.
 Songs were often played back-to-back with no bumpers in between.

 According to industry reports, the Glinters have relocated to South Carolina from Florida and wanted to operate a radio station near their new home.
 Truth Broadcasting paid $400,000, minus a security deposit and credit for the tower lease, for WULR and began operating the station on August 16, 2010, broadcasting the same programming as WCRU in Dallas, North Carolina.

 On January 1, 2013, WULR was swapped to Iglesia Nueva Vida of High Point, North Carolina in exchange for the license to WEGO and $46,501.73.